1st of the month

-We will begin to have an Indoor Worship Service each Sunday Morning at 10:00am, beginning Sunday, October 11th.
-While we are very eager to gather together once again, we want to be sure to proceed in a safe and responsible way, following the guidelines given by our county and as outlined in the Badger Bounce Back Plan.
+We are now having our Sunday Worship Service indoors, each Sunday Morning at 10:00am.
+While we are very eager to gather together in this way once again, we want to be sure to proceed in a safe and responsible way.

 We understand that many may not feel comfortable meeting in person at this time, and so we will continue to provide worship, teaching and ways to connect here on our website, as well as on our Facebook Page and on our YouTube Channel.

 While we will all never fully agree about the decisions being made, and all have our own frustrations, please be reminded of the opportunities this presents:

 First off, while many may feel that this imposed limitation is an unnecessary over-reaction, we would like to invite you to see this as one small way that we, as followers of Jesus, can love our neighbor well.
 By choosing to cooperate in this small personal sacrifice, we are joining in the efforts of limiting the spread of this virus, which may indeed save countless lives.
 This is one way that we get to fulfill our calling to not merely look after our own interests, but also after the interests of others (Philippians 2:3-4)